European Accessibility Act

 The content and operation of the website must be understandable for all users, even those with limited cognitive abilities and language skills.

-- Further requirements: The standard contains further requirements, such as a logical page structure, consistent navigation elements, helpful error messages and clear labeling.
+• Further requirements: The standard contains further requirements, such as a logical page structure, consistent navigation elements, helpful error messages and clear labelling.

 Robustness